7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-AD-Device-Management.md

 Fast Identity Online (FIDO) Alliance - An open industry association whoase mission is to develop and promote authenication standards  that help reduce the world's over-reliance on passwords.
 Security Keys are a secondary physcial device used a second stop in authentication - supports FIDO/WebAuthn, UF2; are waterproff and crush resistant, USB-A and NFC dual connectors on a single key; work with most major outlets - Google, Facebook,etc. FIDO Alliance has published three sets of open specifications:
 - FIDO Universal Second Factor (FIDO U2F)
-- FIDO Universal Authenication Framework (FIDO UAF)
+- FIDO Universal Authentication Framework (FIDO UAF)
 - Client to Authenicator Protocola (CTAP)
 - CTAP is complementary to W3C's Web Authentication (WebAuthn) specification; together, they are known as FIDO2